brhmty/pikachu/README.md

 #Pikachu Project

-I have only used HTML/CSS.
+I have only used HTML and CSS.
 A simple project.

 <img src='/pikachu.jpg'/>